Table of Contents

 Medicare Extra Help

-Extra Help is a program that provides additional financial assistance to seniors with limited resources to help pay for prescription drug costs.
-Seniors are eligible if their total assets (not including their home, vehicle and other personal items) are valued at less than approximately $13,820 for individuals or $27,600 for married couples.
+Extra Help is a program that provides additional financial assistance to seniors with limited income and assets to help them pay for prescription drug costs.
+Seniors are eligible if their total assets (not including their home, vehicle and other personal items) are valued at less than $14,100 for individuals or $28,150 for married couples.
+The 2018 income limit is $18,210 for a single applicant $24,690 for a married couple.
 Learn more about Extra Help or apply online.

 One cannot be concurrently enrolled in Medicare Part D and a Medicare Supplemental Insurance plan for prescription coverage.
 Supplemental plans are sold by private companies and have different coverage depending on the type of plan.
 Tracking those benefits is beyond the scope of this article.

 Medicaid is a state run, health insurance program for low income and disabled individuals.
 The definition of “low income” changes by state and constituent group (meaning seniors, pregnant women, and healthy adults all have different eligibility criteria).
-Typically, an elderly individual must have monthly income of less than $2,205 and assets, not including their home, valued at less than $2,000.
+In most states in 2018, an elderly individual must have monthly income of less than $2,250 and assets, not including their home, valued at less than $2,000.
 All 50 states and Washington DC’s Medicaid programs cover the majority of the cost of prescription drugs for participants.
-Program participants are usually required to make small co-payments (also referred to as share of cost) for their medications.
+Program participants are usally required to make small co-payments (also referred to as share of cost) for their medications.
 Per prescription co-payments range from as low as $.50 per prescription to about $3.00.
 Some states have limitations on the number of brand name drug prescriptions they will cover per month or per year.
 This limit typically lies between 5-8 prescriptions per month.
 Read more about qualifying for Medicaid and Medicaid Prescription Drug benefits in your state.

 In addition to the federal Extra Help program, many state governments provide seniors with financial assistance to help with the cost of medications.
 These programs provide assistance as Medicare Wraparound Programs.
 This means they help seniors paying the extra costs which their Medicare Part D plans don’t cover.
 Alternatively, they provide assistance making Medicare Part D premium payments instead of paying for the extra prescriptions costs.
 Unfortunately, not every state offers assistance, a list of states that have programs is in the table below.
 Note that with the launch of the Affordable Care Act and the projected closing of the Donut Hole, more and more of these programs are being cancelled.